 Meet Our Board of Directors

 Dr. Lisa Caruso has seen the positive impact of the program CT-ALIVE supports on women who have been victims of abuse.
-Joining the Board in 2019, Lisa wanted to use her skills and vast experience to help the organization succeed and empower women emotionally, financially and socially so that they can reclaim their lives after abuse.
-A resident of Branford, Connecticut, Lisa is employed with KPMG as the Director, Business Technology Services.
-She also spent 30 years in various IT leadership roles at Bristol-Myers Squibb.
+Joining the Board in 2019, Lisa wanted to use her skills and vast experience to help the organization succeed and help women reclaim their lives after abuse.
+A resident of Branford, Connecticut, Lisa is now CEO of the Boys & Girls Club of Greater New Haven.
+Previously employed with KPMG as Director of Business Technology Services, she also spent 30 years in IT leadership roles at Bristol-Myers Squibb.